aniket-nath/aniket-nath.github.io/_portfolio/portfolio-1.md

  C_{\ell} = \dfrac{1}{2\ell + 1} \sum_{m = - \ell}^{\ell} |a_{\ell m}|^2
  $$
  </center>
 We see that at smaller values of $\ell$ we have smaller numbers of $m$ to average over, making the average significantly different from the true average.
-This is called the \textbf{Cosmic Variance}.
+This is called the Cosmic Variance.
 At larger $\ell$ values, this no longer happens to be a limitation.
 For each $\ell$ value, the angular scale is of the order of $2\pi/(\ell +1)$ radians.
 The power spectrum is basically a two point correlation function.
 Suppose we want to investigate the field values, then the angular correlation function is given by:
 <center>
  $$
  C(\chi) = \langle f(\hat{n_1}) f(\hat{n_2}) \rangle